moeezmujahid70/J.A.R.V.I.S-2.0/README.md

 # 🗣️ Speech-to-Speech Assistant

-It's a minimalistic and efficient streamlit chatbot for Urdu speakers to ask questions and get response in both text and audio formats.
+It's a minimalistic and efficient streamlit chatbot for multiple languages and accents to ask questions and get responses in both text and audio formats.
 It's powered by **Google Gemini**.

 ---

 ## ✨ Features

-- **Converts Speech to Text**: Simply speak, and the app captures your input in Urdu.
+- **Converts Speech to Text**: Simply speak, and the app captures your input.
 - **Responds with Speech**: Get a spoken response back in Urdu from the LLM, ensuring seamless communication.
 - **Chat History Tracking**: The assistant keeps track of the conversation so it feels continuous.

 🌟 _The best part?
-This entire app only took 50 lines of code!_
+This entire app only took 100 lines of code!_

 ---